yuchihatuntun/Stillpoint/src/content/posts/Movie & Foodie Night/Movie & Foodie Night.md

 Guess what, Senpai?
 The new Demon Slayer movie—the one with the Infinity Castle Battle—just dropped in Zhuhai!
 I’m totally going to go see the truth today!

-And at the same time, I’m heading to the mall for a magnificent feast; this one lost about two jin of weight fighting all those tiny enemies, so I deserve an epic gochisou (大餐/feast)!
+And at the same time, I’m heading to the mall for a magnificent feast; this one lost about two jin of weight fighting all those tiny enemies, so I deserve an epic gochisou (feast)!
 I must recharge my HP!